20lives/dmote/doc/options-main.md

 ### Parameter `mould-thickness`

 The thickness in mm of the walls and floor of the mould to be used for casting the rubber pad.

+## Section `resolution`

+Settings for the amount of detail on curved surfaces.
+More specific resolution parameters are available in other sections.

+### Parameter `include`

+If `true`, apply resolution parameters found throughout the configuration.
+Otherwise, use defaults built into this application, its libraries and OpenSCAD.
+The defaults are generally conservative, providing quick renders for previews.

+### Parameter `minimum-face-size`

+File-wide OpenSCAD minimum face size in mm.

 ## Section `dfm`